 3. Employ strict protections for private keys

 The cryptographic keys that are used in the PKI are the most vulnerable point of a PKI deployment and must be protected at all times.
 Hackers can use a variety of techniques to analyze and detect keys while they are in use or transit.
 Once in control of these keys, they can decrypt private data or pose as authenticated users to access systems.
-Use hardware security modules (HSMs) to store keys and perform cryptographic operations.
+Within this context another PKI security best practice is to always use hardware security modules (HSMs), where possible, to store keys and perform cryptographic operations.

 If you need to provision older devices without a secure update mechanism, which are already in the field, make sure to use white-box cryptography so that keys are not exposed in the clear during the provisioning process.